 – Scoutmaster or Advancement Chairperson: Careful examination has been made by the court as to the qualifications of this (these) applicant(s) for the Eagle Scout Award.
 Proficiency in the various crafts and skills prescribed for the Eagle Scout rank has been checked, and the records of merit badges earned by the Scout(s) have been approved and certified by the counselors appointed by the court.

 – An Eagle Scout is to be loyal .
 “To thine own self be true, and it must follow, as the night the day, thou canst not then be false to any man.”
-Neither pain nor profit, pride nor personal loss shall sway his loyalty.
+Neither pain nor profit, pride nor personal loss shall sway their loyalty.
 The blue on your badge is the emblem of loyalty.

 – Finally, an Eagle Scout is service oriented.
 Extend a helping hand to those who toil along the Scouting trail you have completed, just as others have aided you.
 The daily Good Turn must take on a new meaning and better the life pattern of service.
 Protect and defend the weak and helpless; comfort the unfortunate and oppressed.
 Uphold the rights of others as well as your own.
 Remember, real leadership is founded upon real service.

 – Eagle Scout applicant(s), please escort your parents to the front.
 Fellow Eagle Scout(s), we now proclaim to all the world your accomplishments.
 The symbol of your success is the Eagle Scout badge and neckerchief, which will now be presented to your parents by (name).
 Your parents will, in turn, pin the badge over your heart and place the neckerchief around your neck.
 (The badge[s] is [are] presented.)
-Eagle Scout(s), in recognition of the wisdom and guidance given to you by your father(s), please present to him this Eagle tie bar, which he will be proud to wear in your honor.
+Eagle Scout(s), in recognition of the wisdom and guidance given to you by your father(s), please present to them this Eagle tie bar, which they will be proud to wear in your honor.
 (Pause.)
 And now, also in recognition of the many hours of patient guidance given by her in your efforts, will you pin the Eagle mother’s pin over your mother’s heart?
 (Pause.)
 Eagle Scout(s), please escort your parents back to their seats, then return to the front.
 I would like to read the following letters.
 (Any congratulatory letters, are read.)
 I now have the honor to present to you this gift (if any) from Troop (No.) in recognition of your outstanding service to this troop and of becoming an Eagle Scout.
 I would like to introduce (name), who will now give the Eagle Scout charge.

 – Speaker: (invites all Eagle Scouts in attendance to come forward) I have the honor of giving you the Eagle Scout charge on the occasion of your elevation to the highest rank in Scouting.
 (The speaker presents a selected Eagle Scout charge.)